-The Medicare Part B reimbursement rate is \$45.50 per month, which is added to the monthly benefit.
+The Medicare Part B reimbursement rate is \$45.50 per month.
+It is paid to members who retired prior to Jan.
+7, 2013, and to those who retired after that date who are enrolled in SERS' health care coverage.
 Medicare enrollees must pay current Medicare Part B premium to Social Security in full.